 Glebe Park isn’t only a shrine to Don Bradman.
 As it turns out, Bowral has another celebrity claim to fame.
 P L Travers, the creator of Mary Poppins, also called Bowral home in the early 1900s.
 In fact, she lived on Holly Street, the same street as the Bradman family.
 You can see a wonderful Mary Poppins statue in Glebe Park, just look for the flying umbrella!

 If Bowral is famous for something other than cricket, then it is tulips.
 From mid-September to early October the town hosts the annual Tulip Time Festival in Corbett Gardens.
-The festival features over 90 thousand tulips and other annuals.
-It is a busy but colourful time to be in Bowral.
+The festival features over 90,000 tulips and other annuals and seeing them in bloom is one of the most popular things to doin Bowral.
+It is a busy but colourful time to visit.

 When it is not full of tulips and visitors, Corbett Park is a beautiful spot to relax or have a picnic under the large trees or in the rotunda.
 It is a couple of minutes from the centre of town on the corner of Merrigang and Bendooley streets.

 This Vietnam War Memorial runs along Mittagong Rivulet Reserve and is approximately 5 km long.
 It features 526 Taihaku Cherry trees – one for each person killed in the Vietnam War.
 This is a lovely spot for walks, exercising dogs and enjoying a picnic, especially in spring when the trees are in blossom.
 The walkway features several tall stone monuments with the names of the fallen.
 The walk begins at Settlers Park near Mount Gibraltar but there are other access points along the route.